NUNP 401. Development and Health Promotion in Children and Adolescents. 3 Units.

 NUNP 443.
 Acute Health Problems of Adults and Older Adults.
 6 Units.

-Emphasis in this second of sequenced Adult-Gerontology Acute Care Nursing clinical courses is on the pathophysiology, assessment, and diagnostic approaches to adults and older adults with complex acute and chronic health disorders that manifest with physiologic instability.
+In this second of sequenced Adult-Gerontology Acute Care Nursing clinical courses, the emphasis is on the pathophysiology, assessment, and diagnostic approaches to adults and older adults with complex acute and chronic health disorders that manifest with physiologic instability.
 The clinical practicum focuses on further development of diagnostic reasoning, clinical judgment, caring practices, and collaboration in health care systems that deliver acute and critical advanced practice nursing.

 NUNP 444.
 Advanced Management of Acutely Ill Adults and Older Adults.
 4 Units.